Chocolate Kiss Peanut Butter Blossoms have been our family’s all-time favorite Christmas cookie recipe for decades!

 - 48 chocolate kisses, unwrapped

-- 3. Bake 10-12 minutes.
-Remove from oven.
-Top each cookie immediately with a kiss, pressing down firmly as cookie cracks around the edges.
+- Bake for 10 to 12 minutes.
+Remove from the oven and top each cookie immediately with a kiss, pressing down firmly as cookie cracks around the edges.

-- 4. If possible, place the cookie sheet in the freezer until kisses harden again.
-Otherwise, let sit for several hours in a cool place until kisses firm up.
+- If possible, place the cookie sheet in the freezer until kisses harden again.
+Otherwise, let sit for several hours on a wire rack, in a cool place until kisses firm up.